Overview Of Christmas Valley Sand Dunes

 - You must carry proof of class completion while riding on public lands. (this applies to both OR and out of state course completion).

-- Classes are free and can be taken online.
+- Classes are free and can be done online.

 - There is no minimum age for taking the test.